rehypejs/rehype-dom/packages/rehype-dom-parse/readme.md

 </script>
 ```

-Now running `open example.html` prints the following to the console:
+…opening it in a browser prints the following to the browser console:

 ```markdown
 # Hi